As we have established before, heavy construction equipment plays a vital role in completing construction projects safely and efficiently.

 According to OSHA, sixty percent of construction mishaps result from these factors.
 Eliminating the four leading causes of fatalities, also known as the “fatal four,” would save 631 workers annually.

-The fatal four can easily be avoided by ensuring that the used equipment is worn and tear-free, appropriately operated and maintained regularly.
+The fatal four can easily be avoided by ensuring that the equipment being used is wear-and-tear-free, properly operated, and maintained regularly.

 Preventing issues around heavy equipment requires diligence and adherence to safety practices.